 - ATC has effected change through advocacy.
 ATC testifies at meetings and writes letters regarding trees and our maritime forest, development, wetlands and density issues that impact our trees.
 ATC also meets with developers, architects, builders and utility companies.
 ATC has established and values strong working relationships with other environmental groups on the Island.

-- Wherever possible, ATC identifies Amelia Island properties containing heritage trees for possible conservation easements or acquisition, working with North Florida Land Trust.
+- Wherever possible, ATC promotes land conservation and, with the help of its GIS volunteers,identifies Amelia Island properties containing healthy canopy forconservation easements or acquisition, working with North Florida Land Trust and municipal government.

 Each year at our business meeting, ATC presents awards to individuals and companies that make significant contributions to maintaining our maritime canopy on Amelia Island.

 - 2016 Awards for extraordinary service to our trees and canopy:

 - Jo-Ann Leimberg, for her extensive service to ATC and the trees of Amelia Island while a member of the ATC Steering Committee.

 - Shelly Nordlinger, for her largely single-handed effort to reduce canopy loss on Quattlefield Lane and to achieve Canopy Road designation.

 - Robyn Nemes, for creation of the Wild Amelia Junior Naturalist Program to educate our community and the next generation regarding the nature of the Amelia Island environment, particularly the maritime forest, and her success in engaging both young and old in that environment.